julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 ## Mugwort (Artemisia vulgaris)
 ### The Womb-Keeper
 Few herbs were tied to the female body as deeply as mugwort.
 In medieval folk medicine, it “warmed the matrix” and stirred stagnant blood.
-But in witchcraft, mugwort was a **spirit herb**—one that cleared crossroads within the body, including the womb.
+But in witchcraft, mugwort was a **spirit herb**, the one that cleared crossroads within the body, including the womb.

 **Folklore & Magical Use:**
 - Worn as a girdle on Midsummer for “strength of life.”